 The 'field line' beagles are bred more for their instincts, strength for field hunting and health, so their 'look' isn't the first on the minds of the breeders.
 That said the dogs should still be within the breed standard.

 Show or Field, one isn't better then the other in my option.
 When selecting a dog from a breeder, something to consider is what you are looking for.
 When looking for a hunting dog, I personally wouldn't go to a breeder that only has "show line" beagles, they usually aren't suited well for a hunting dog.
-Field lines do make great pets but usually have more energy so they would better suited for active families.
+Field lines make great family pets, but usually have more energy so they would better suited for active families.

 With that all said:

 Both varieties are sturdy, solid, and “big for their inches,” as beagle folks say.
 They come in many pleasing colors such as: lemon, red and white, chocolate-white, tricolor and many more.

 The Beagle’s fortune is in their adorable face.

-A breed described as “merry” by its fanciers, they are perfect for families because of their loving, loyal, happy, curious, clever, and their energy.
+A breed described as “merry” by its fanciers, they are perfect for families because they are loving, loyal, happy, curious, clever, and full of energy.
 For years the Beagle has been one of the most popular dogs among American pet owners and I can see why.

 Are Beagles difficult to crate or house train?